firebolt-db/godocs/docs/Guides/loading-data/creating-access-keys-aws.md

       ]
    }
    ```
+**IMPORTANT:** Make sure to replace "<bucket>"  with the S3 bucket to which you want to provide access.

-5. Enter a description for the policy and click Create Policy
+5. Enter a description for the policy and click **Create Policy**

    ![Create policy](../../assets/images/Create_Policy.png){: width="800" .centered}